UK Payment Trends 2026: What Merchants Need to Know

 1. AI-Powered Fraud Detection Becomes Standard

 Payment processors are increasingly deploying artificial intelligence to detect fraudulent transactions in real-time.
 For merchants, this means fewer false declines that cost sales, and better protection against chargebacks.
-Expect your payment provider to offer AI-enhanced security as a standard feature, not a premium add-on.

 2. Open Banking Payments Gain Momentum

 Account-to-account payments via open banking are finally hitting mainstream adoption.
 With lower fees than card payments and instant settlement, open banking is particularly attractive for high-value transactions.
-Major e-commerce platforms now offer it at checkout, and in-store adoption is growing.

 3. Contactless Continues to Dominate

 Tap-and-go payments now account for over 60% of all in-person card transactions.
 The £100 contactless limit introduced in 2021 has embedded itself firmly in consumer behaviour.
-Merchants without contactless-enabled terminals are actively losing sales.

 4. Buy Now, Pay Later Regulation Arrives

 The FCA's new regulations on BNPL providers will come into full effect, bringing greater transparency for consumers.
-For merchants, this means working with regulated BNPL partners and clearer disclosure requirements at checkout.

 5. Sustainability in Payments

 Eco-conscious consumers are increasingly interested in the environmental impact of their payment methods.
-Some card issuers now offer carbon footprint tracking, and merchants are being asked about the sustainability of their payment infrastructure.

 What This Means for Your Business